Indonesia’s EV Hive raises $13.5M and expands into co-living and new retail – TechCrunch

 The double down on Indonesia means that CoHive has shelved previous plans to enter new markets in Southeast Asia.
 When it raised $20 million last year, CEO Carlson Lau told TechCrunch of a plan to reach 100 spaces by 2022 with moves into markets like Thailand and Vietnam, but that appears to be on hold.

-“We’re not ruling it out of the pipeline [but] at least for next 12 months, we’ll be focused on Indonesia,” Lee said.
+“We’re not ruling it out of the pipeline [but] at least for the next 12 months, we’ll be focused on Indonesia,” Lee said.

 That’ll primarily mean that the business expands into tier-two cities.
 Indeed, in a number of locations, Lee revealed, they are in the design phase of developing buildings.

-With a population of over 250 million, Indonesia is the largest single consumer market in Southeast Asia and that has made it the priority in the region for most tech companies, including ride-hailing firms Grab and Go-Jek, which are valued at $14 billion and $9 billion, respectively.
+With a population of more than 250 million, Indonesia is the largest single consumer market in Southeast Asia, and that has made it the priority in the region for most tech companies, including ride-hailing firms Grab and Go-Jek, which are valued at $14 billion and $9 billion, respectively.
 That extends across various tech segments, including co-working.

 “We see the market in Indonesia as very large,” explained Lee.
 “There’s so much demand.”